LearnOnDemandSystems/docs/lod/azure-passes.md

 ---
-title: "title"
+title: "Azure Passes"
-description: "description"
+description: "How and when Azure passes are assigned to cloud based labs."
-isPublished: false
+isPublished: true
 ---

 # Azure Passes